merely-useful/py-rse/index.md

 Motivation
 ----------

-Zipf's Law is often stated as an observational pattern seen in the relationship between the frequency and rank of words in a text:
+Zipf's Law is often stated as an observational pattern in the relationship between the frequency and rank of words in a text:

 `"…the most frequent word will occur approximately twice as often as the second most frequent word, three times as often as the third most frequent word, etc."`
 — `wikipedia <https://en.wikipedia.org/wiki/Zipf%27s_law>`_